Greetings from Dr John Ledger and Gauteng Solar Solutions!

 The On-Sun 100 litre system is well suited for low cost housing, providing a quality product at an affordable price.
 This system was installed on an experimental RDP house on the campus of the University of the Witwatersrand, Johannesburg.

-I have been marketing and installing the On-Sun South African Patent Solar Water Heater in Gauteng, South Africa, for ten years now, and I have learnt to appreciate the very special qualities of this unique product.
+I have been marketing and installing the On-Sun South African Patent Solar Water Heater in Gauteng, South Africa, for eleven years now, and I have learnt to appreciate the very special qualities of this unique product.
 By the way, I also own four On-Sun 150 units that are in daily use at home and office, so I am a practicing On-Sun user who walks the talk every day!
 We have installed On-Sun systems in Greylingstad and Nelspruit in Mpumalanga, Ventersdorp, Klerksdorp and Lichtenburg in North West, Pretoria in the north, and Meyerton in the south of Gauteng.
 We prefer to work in Gauteng, but remember that the On-Sun is easily installed by any plumber or handyman, so you can always pick up a unit from us and DO IT YOURSELF!

 SOME OF OUR ON-SUN SYSTEM INSTALLATIONS